dashpay/docs/mining/index.rst

 This guide will cover the process of downloading and configuring the mining software, followed by some suggestions for optimizations.
-This technology can change rapidly, so we advice you to keep an eye out on mining sites such as these in order to keep up with the latest information and releases.
+This technology can change rapidly, so we advise you to keep an eye out on mining sites such as these in order to keep up with the latest information and releases.